 It’s prepared with rice, onions, peppers bell, and red pepper, among other ingredients.

-Arroz com ferijão is arguably the most typical Brazilian dish in São Paulo.
+Arroz with ferijão is arguably the most typical Brazilian dish in São Paulo.

 To clarify, arroz means rice and feijão means bean.
-They’re prepared separately and served together, often with an omelet or beef with onions and even a simple, but enjoyable tomato/lettuce salad.
+They’re prepared separately and served together, often with an omelet or chicken with onions and even a simple, but enjoyable tomato/lettuce salad.

 Many times, the beans have a hearty, thick broth.
 While the rice is prepared with onions, garlic, and salt, and I can guarantee you it is palatable.